Update: 27 February 2024

 More information is available in the Scottish Government publication 'Family Matters'.

-When registering a birth, you must bring the following to your appointment:
+When registering a birth, you must have the following available for your appointment:

-A full birth certificate can be purchased for a statutory fee of £10.00 per copy.
+A full birth certificate can be purchased for a statutory fee of £10.00 per copy at the time of the appointment.

 Glasgow City Council now operates a cashless payment system.
-Payment can be made by a credit or debit card.
-Apple pay is also available.
-Registration staff will be unable to accept cash or cheque payments.
+Payment can be made over the phone at the time of your appointment by credit or debit card.

 Please use the online booking system to make an appointment to register a birth.
 We advise you to book an appointment as far in advance as possible.